 Indeed I did.
-It’s been a terrific 16 years for me as “Mozaique Media Arts.”
-As we ushered in the year 2000, I chose a non-traditional spelling to liven up the word “mosaic” to reflect the inventiveness of both my clients and my work.
+It was a terrific16 year adventure for me as “Mozaique Media Arts.”
+When we ushered in the year 2000, I chose a non-traditional spelling to liven up the word “mosaic” to reflect the inventiveness of both my clients and my work.
 Why Mozaique?
 Because it combined traditionally separate disciplines, recognizing that creative thinking always shifts old habits into new harmonies and establishes new, more elegant patterns.

 2. How do you work with clients?

-Our consulting services are time-based, with three options to serve the Independent Business Owner: Retainer, Reserved Hours or on a Consulting Basis.
+Our Consulting Options are time-based, with three options to serve the Independent Business Owner: Retainer, Reserved Hours or on a Consulting Basis.

 3. How green are you?

-As computing technology advances, we’ve been able to cut our paper and ink consumption at Mozaique Media Arts by more than 80% over the past two years.
+As computing technology advances, we’ve been able to cut our use of paper and ink consumption by more than 90% over the past several years.

-We encourage clients to use emails for most project workflows, and more clients are enthusiastic about seeing and proofing design & writing work online.
+We encourage clients to use emails or online conferencing for most project workflows.
+Clients are most enthusiastic about seeing and proofing design & writing work online.